MAVENSDC/cdflib/README.rst

 varinq(variable)
 =============
-Variable Information.
 Returns a dictionary that shows the basic variable information.
 This information includes:
 		+-----------------+--------------------------------------------------------------------------------+
 		| ['Variable']    | the name of the variable                                                       |
 		+-----------------+--------------------------------------------------------------------------------+